-At least 12 nutritionists were involved in these school feeding programs in Benin; the cooks are trained in nutritional matters; and several complementary activities also promote good nutrition, including: nutrition monitoring, deworming, nutrition education, and efforts to prevent or mitigate weight gain or obesity.
+At least 16 nutritionists were involved in these school feeding programs in Benin.
+Cooks are trained in nutritional matters and several complementary activities also promote good nutrition, including: nutrition monitoring, deworming, nutrition education, and efforts to prevent or mitigate weight gain or obesity.